UI Design

 Were intense three months working with the developers to build the application from abstract concepts to a tangible product.
 I break down the entire flow into smaller digestible pieces, making every step clear and user-friendly.
 Minimal UI was the key to showing the most relevant information and keeping a low rate of ‘noise’ regarding the intrinsic complexity.

-I´ve learned how to materialize complex and abstract ideas, and make decisions about portions of the process not meaningful or valuable to the user.
+I have learned how to materialize complex and abstract ideas, and make decisions regarding make transparent portions of the process, decreasing user´s cognitive load.